 Five Must-Visit Fairy Tale Towns in Germany

-We visited these five fairy tale towns in Germany while on a Grand European Tour with Viking River Cruises.
-Over 15 days, we cruised through Hungary, Austria, Germany, and the Netherlands, stopping in the most incredible villages and cities, and we had the time of our lives!
+I visited these five fairy tale towns in Germany while on a Grand European Tour with Viking River Cruises.
+Over 15 days, I cruised through Hungary, Austria, Germany, and the Netherlands, stopping in the most incredible villages and cities.
+And I had the time of my life!

 If you’re planning a trip to Europe soon, we can’t recommend this cruise itinerary enough.
 It’ll be a life-changing experience that you’ll never forget!